 You Might Also Like: 8 Biggest Regrets in Life and How to Avoid Them

 - Eliminate the use of plastics

-- Switching plastic Tupperware for glass, paper, cotton, or steel,
+- Switch plastic Tupperware for glass, paper, cotton, or steel,

-- Not using single-use plastic items such as straws, disposable cups, and water bottles,
+- Avoid single-use plastic items such as straws, disposable cups, and water bottles,

-- Switching from disposable diapers to cloth, and
+- Switch from disposable diapers to cloth, and

 - If you are female, reduce plastic waste from menstrual and sanitary products by choosing more environmentally friendly alternatives such as plastic-free pads and tampons, reusable pads, period panties, or menstrual cups.

 According to statistics, the fashion industry contributes up to 10% of global emissions, leads to water pollution and wastage, and has also led to some wildlife species becoming endangered.